We recently went to Maui!

 - Kula Bistro: We went here for breakfast after coming down from Haleakala summit.
 Very good food in a small, often overlooked town.

 - Flatbread Company: Surprisingly good brick oven pizza.
-They’re always packed, so call ahead and get their early
+They’re always packed, so call ahead and get there early.

 - Paia Fish Market: This place has several different locations across the island, but we went to the one in Paia.
 We destroyed their grilled mahi mahi over cajun rice before we headed to the airport and lamented the fact that we wouldn’t be able to get it in New York.